 Mission Creek Regional Park.
 Photo by: ©RDCO & Michael Hintringer

-There are many Kelowna activities that can only be enjoyed during the fall.
-In late September and early October, you can get a firsthand look at the Kokanee salmon swimming upstream to spawn in Mission Creek Regional Park—on weekends from 11 a.m. to 3 p.m., until October 9, a park interpreter is onsite to answer questions.
-The trees along the creek will be changing colours, too, for an even more fall-esque experience.
+Many Kelowna activities can only be enjoyed during the fall.
+In September and early October, you can get a firsthand look at the Kokanee salmon swimming upstream to spawn—visit Hardy Falls Regional Park and Mission Creek Regional Park to see the salmon in action and to find out more about their journey with Regional Parks' Let's Examine Salmon nature program.
+As a bonus, the trees will be changing colours, making it an even more fall-esque experience.

 To take in more of the changing colours, set out to discover the larch trees throughout the region—from mid- to late-October, they can’t be missed as they turn a bright gold hue.
 Find out more about where you can discover the golden larches here.

-From September through November, head to Gellatly Nut Farm Regional Park to delight on chestnuts, hazelnuts, walnuts, and more grown in the working orchard.
-Or take a trip to Davison Orchards for their Family Pumpkin Festival where you can hop on a tractor for a tour of the pumpkin patch.
-Local farms and markets will have an array of fresh, seasonal produce including gourds of all shapes and sizes.
-You’ll also find several corn mazes in and around Kelowna—the Kelowna Corn Maze, McMillan Farms, and Kelowna Fruit n Veggies are three spots to check out.
+From September through November, head to Gellatly Nut Farm Regional Park to delight in chestnuts, hazelnuts, walnuts, and more grown in the working orchard.
+Or take a trip to Davison Orchards for their Family Pumpkin Festival, where you can hop on a tractor for a tour of the pumpkin patch.
+Local farms and markets will have an array of fresh, seasonal produce, including gourds of all shapes and sizes.
+You’ll also find several corn mazes in and around Kelowna—the Kelowna Corn Maze, McMillan Farms (which also has a pumpkin patch), and Kelowna Fruit n Veggies are three spots to check out.

 Photo by: Darren Hull

-Cozy spaces and comfort foods go hand in hand during the fall and neither are in short supply in Kelowna.
+Cozy spaces and comfort foods go hand in hand during the fall, and neither is in short supply in Kelowna.
 Many area restaurants will offer themed fall menus throughout the month and at Thanksgiving, showcasing the freshest local produce alongside newly released red wines and hearty stouts.

-October is also BC Wine Harvest Month, as grapes are ready to be harvested from the vines so the wine making process can get underway.
-Wine lovers can celebrate the season by visiting their favourite wineries on a guided tour or by attending fall events including:
+October is also BC Wine Harvest Month, as grapes are ready to be harvested from the vines so that the wine-making process can get underway.
+Wine lovers can celebrate the season by visiting their favourite wineries on a guided tour or by attending fall 2023 events, including:

-In October, Kelowna offers up spooktacular experiences for Halloween lovers of all ages.
-You’ll find fun for all ages at Don-O-Ray Farm Adventure’s family-friendly Haunted Farm, which runs throughout the month, and at the Family Monster Bash taking place at the Capital News Centre on October 30.
-The Westbank Museum will also be hosting a Haunted House at the end of month, with a costume contest taking place on Halloween.
+In October, Kelowna offers spooktacular experiences for Halloween lovers of all ages.
+You’ll find fun for all ages at Don-O-Ray Farm Adventure’s family-friendly Haunted Farm, which runs throughout the month, and at the Family Monster Bash at the Capital News Centre on October 29.
+The Westbank Museum will also be hosting its 3rd annual Haunted House from October 23 to 31.

-Caravan Farm Theatre’s all-ages spectacular, Walk of Terror, returns for its 19th year on October 29, taking guests through the fields and forests at the farm where they will be thrilled and terrified in equal measure by performers including Kelowna’s circus ensemble, Kinshara, and Calgary funk-band, Freak Motif.
-Leading up to the Walk of Terror, they will also be presenting SPARAGMOS, an eerie hour-long immersive event running from October 11 to 18 (not suitable for young children).
+Caravan Farm Theatre’s all-ages Walk of Terror Spectacular returns on October 28, taking guests through the fields and forests at the farm where they will be thrilled and terrified in equal measure by performers including Kelowna’s circus ensemble, Kinshara, and Calgary funk-band, Freak Motif.
+Leading up to the Walk of Terror, they will also be presenting LABYRINTH, an eerie hour-long immersive event running from October 10 to 27 (not suitable for young children).

 Photo by: BreakOut West & Matt Lucas

-For more events taking place in and around Kelowna, visit our online Calendar of Events.
+For more events in and around Kelowna, visit our online Calendar of Events.

 Photo by: Shawn Talbot Photography